jfranmora/unity-test-package/README.md

 # [Unity] Package template
-Repo to use as template to create new packages for Unity
+Repo to use as template to create new packages for Unity.